The Complete Guide

 Payout per year: $1,248 x 12 = $14,976*

 (*Figures are estimated.
-MOH says that payout may increase until age 67 starting from $600 per month.
-So we assumed a 2% annual increase, which is the same assumption MOH used for their calculations)
+MOH says that Careshield life payout may increase over time until age 67 starting from $600 per month.
+So we assumed a 2% annual increase, which is the same assumption MOH made for their calculations)

 With only one year of payout and Jessica is able to recoup 37 years of CareShield Life premium!

-But of course, it’ll be even better if we’ll never get to use it!
+But of course, it’ll be even better if we stay healthy and not become severely disabled.

 5. Use Medisave, Not Cash

-But no, all future premiums are FULLY payable by Medisave.
+But no, all future Careshield life premiums are FULLY payable by Medisave.

-If fact, Medisave is made for such use cases.
+If fact, Medisave is made for such use cases like long-term care.

 CareShield Life vs Eldershield